Independent Research Grants

 - Describe how you will make contact, gain access, and establish living arrangements at your research location, including:

-- Your contacts with members of the local community, researchers, and institutions who may be of assistance in your research or with logistics
+- Your contacts with members of the local community, researchers, and institutions who may be of assistance in your research or with logistics.

 - Where you will reside, with whom, and how local logistics will be arranged with those familiar with your site.

-- Overseas Research Logistics:
+International Research Logistics:

 - Describe how you will realistically gain access, make contact, and establish ongoing relations with the persons during your overseas study.
 If you are planning to interview people, how will you locate them, inform them about your research, and obtain their permission to participate?